Eralde/rci-tools/packages/core/README.md

 ```

 Sending the nested object to the root API endpoint will result in getting
 the response nested in the same way.
-If the `extractDataByPath` flag
+If the `extractData` flag
 is set to `true` (or not specified: `true` is the default value),
 the `RciManager` will extract the relevant part of the response
 corresponding to the original query path before returning it to you.